Kirkland vs Pro V1: The Ball Choice For Average Golfers

 Why?

 I’m sure you’ve hooked or sliced the ball two fairways over before.
 We’ve all done it.
 The reason that happens is that the ball has too much sidespin.
 A ball that spins more can make that worse.
-You can see how backspin and sidespin affect a golf ball here.
+You can learn more about how spin affects your ball HERE.

 On the other hand, 2 piece balls are normally used by people who shoot in the 90s and 100s.
 They’re cheaper, should fly a little straighter, and will most likely perform the exact same for high handicappers.